nicholasgriffen/lil-node/README.md

 License: None
 Website: https://stackoverflow.com/questions/6182315/how-to-do-base64-encoding-in-node-js

-Sakura CSS is used to provide a light, sensible set of CSS defaults
+Sakura CSS is used to provide a light, sensible set of CSS defaults:

 Name: oxalorg
 Version: 1.0.0